marisarpo/horizons-week02/day1/1_horello/README.md

     - it has rounded corners, no border, and a slight drop shadow to give it some depth
     - it has bold white text with padding on all four sides
-    - notice (from the [live version][live-02],
-    since it's not visible in the screenshot) that the button color changes when you move the mouse over it
+	- the button color should change when you hover your mouse over it (look at specifications)

 1. **style the button**: get the values from the [specs]
     - `padding` (vertical/horizontal)